silverbluemx/SE_LandingGearBalancer/README.md

 - on_shortlegs: activate the leg balancer, short long legs
 - retract: retract all legs, and turn the script off
 - extend: extend all legs, and turn the script off
+- unlock_retract: unlock and retract all legs, then turn the script off
+- unlock_extend: unlock and extend all legs, then turn the script off
+- unlock: unlock all legs

 ## FAQ/Issues